VUnit/vunit_action/README.md

 # Vunit GitHub action

-This action tests your vhdl code with vunit!
+This action tests your vhdl and verilog code with vunit!

 ## Inputs